scikit-hep/vector/README.md

 ### Pure Python vectors

-You can directly use the `VectorObject` classes to construct object type vectors:
+You can directly use the `VectorObject` and `MomentumObject` classes to construct object type vectors:

 ```python
 vector.VectorObject2D(x=1.1, y=2.2)